Get the Best WordPress Backup

 Duplicator Pro makes it easy to transfer sites in and out of your network.
 You won’t have to worry about data loss or a complicated migration process.

-First, you’ll need to create a package of the standalone site.
+First, you’ll need to create a backup of the standalone site.
 Refer to the instructions in Step 1 for more details.

 Activate Duplicator Pro in WordPress Multisite

-Then, find Duplicator Pro » Import.
-Drag and drop your package’s archive file into the import box:
+Then, find Duplicator Pro » Import Backups.
+Drag and drop your backup archive file into the import box.

 Duplicator import single site into Multisite network